JetBrains/kotlin-web-site/docs/topics/get-started-new.md

    Learn more about [adding dependencies](js-project-setup.md#dependencies).

-4. Use third-party libraries to get more capabilities to take full advantage of Kotlin’s concepts, expressive power, and conciseness:
+4. Use **third-party libraries** to get more capabilities to take full advantage of Kotlin’s concepts, expressive power, and conciseness:

    * [KVision](https://kvision.io/) – an object-oriented web framework for Kotlin/JS.
    * [fritz2](https://www.fritz2.dev/) – an extremely lightweight, high-performance, independent library for building reactive web apps in Kotlin that are heavily dependent on coroutines and flows.
    * [Kotlin wrappers](https://github.com/JetBrains/kotlin-wrappers) – provide convenient abstractions and deep integrations for one of the most popular JavaScript frameworks.
 Kotlin wrappers also provide support for a select number of adjacent technologies like react-redux, react-router, or styled-components.
 Interoperability with the JavaScript ecosystem means that you can also use third-party React components and component libraries.

-5. Learn more about Kotlin for frontend web development:
+5. Learn **more about Kotlin for frontend web development**:

    * The [new Kotlin/JS IR compiler](js-ir-compiler.md) (currently with [Alpha](components-stability.md) stability).
    * [Using dependencies from npm](using-packages-from-npm.md).
    * [Using Kotlin code from JavaScript](js-to-kotlin-interop.md).

-6. Join the Kotlin frontend web community:
+6. Join the **Kotlin frontend web community**:

    * **Slack**: [get an invite](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up) and join the [#getting-started](https://kotlinlang.slack.com/archives/C0B8MA7FA) and [#javascript](https://kotlinlang.slack.com/archives/C0B8L3U69) channels.
    * **StackOverflow**: subscribe to the [“kotlin-js” tag](https://stackoverflow.com/questions/tagged/kotlin-js).